-Power Legs is an As Seen on TV foot and leg vibration platform that claims to use principles of acupressure to “refresh, restore and re-energize” your legs and feet.
+Power Legs is an As Seen on TV foot and leg vibration platform that claims to use principles of acupressure to provide relief to your feet.

 Tristar Productions is the company that sells Power Legs.
 Tristar is a specialist in As Seen on TV products; they are one of the leading companies in this genre.
 Their marketing for this particular product seems to target older consumers who are feeling the effects of age.

 This review examines the effectiveness of the concept used by Power Legs Massager to help determine if it's right for you.